iKostanOrg/codewars/kyu_3/line_safari_is_that_a_line/README.md

-# Line Safari - Is that a line?
+# Line Safari - Is that a line

 ## Kata Task